The Moon & Antarctica

 The Moon & Antarctica is the third studio album by American rock band Modest Mouse, released on June 13, 2000, by Epic Records.
-The album's title is taken from the opening scene of the 1982 film Blade Runner, where the main character (Rick Deckard) reads a newspaper headlined "Farming the Oceans, the Moon and Antarctica".

-The Moon & Antarctica peaked at number 120 on the US Billboard 200, and received positive reviews from critics, who praised its subject matter and change in sound from earlier albums and frontman Isaac Brock's introspective lyrics.
+The Moon & Antarctica peaked at number 120 on the US Billboard 200, and received acclaim from critics, who praised its subject matter and change in sound from earlier albums and frontman Isaac Brock's introspective lyrics.
 It was also hailed for being an expansion of the band's sound, much due to their new major label budget as well as the production of Brian Deck.
 In 2021, NME referred to it as "one of the greatest records ever made".

-Production

-The album was the band's first released by a major record label, being issued on Epic Records.
-Despite the fans' common concern that the switch to a major record label would change the band's unique sound, Isaac Brock assured fans that this would not be the case, "I don't think the new album is at all overpolished or anything.
-We spent more time getting crazy sounds than making things sound polished."